denialromeo/danielmoore.us/about.md

 <a id="hobbies" href="javascript:;" id="dropdown3" target="_self"><b>Hobbies</b></a>
 <div id="instructions3" style="display:none;">
+    <p>Now that the low interest rate driven tech boom of the past decade is waning, I may switch from web development to become a contract game engine programmer.</p>
     <p>Some (long-term) planned open-source projects &ndash;</p>
     <ul>
         <li>A series of short films adapting the Mahabharata, focusing on the epic's political aspects.
 Low&#8209;cost but effective CGI.
 Darker-skinned actors, shot on location in India.</li>